In this article, you will learn about cultivating compassion through training and how compassion can be measured.

 Given the disparate definitions, it is perhaps unsurprising that a multitude of approaches and interventions have been developed as ways to train and cultivate compassion for the self and for others.

-A key component of individual and societal well-being, compassion is a positive orientation towards suffering that can be enhanced through training (Jazaieri et al., 2013).
+A key component of individual and societal wellbeing, compassion is a positive orientation towards suffering that can be enhanced through training (Jazaieri et al., 2014).
 Compassion training can be adopted at any age and involves training the mind to develop specific skills in order to relate to others and to ourselves, and making a conscious effort to think and act in a compassionate manner.

 While everyone has, to some degree, a level of compassion, for some it can be beneficial to develop these skills further through training and practice.